Nate Landwehr: Ultimate Fighting Championship

-Landwehr was scheduled to face Zubaira Tukhugov on August 6, 2022, at UFC on ESPN: Santos vs. Hill.
-However, Tukhugov withdraw due to experiencing difficulties securing a visa issues and was replaced by David Onama at UFC on ESPN: Vera vs. Cruz just a week after.
+Landwehr was scheduled to face Zubaira Tukhugov on August 6, 2022, at UFC on ESPN 40.
+However, Tukhugov withdraw due to experiencing difficulties securing a visa issues and was replaced by David Onama at UFC on ESPN 41 just a week after.
 Landwehr won the fight via majority decision.
 This fight earned him the Fight of the Night award.

 Landwehr was scheduled to face Alex Caceres on March 25, 2023, at UFC on ESPN 43.
 However, Caceres withdrew due to an undisclosed reason and was replaced by Austin Lingo.
 Landwehr won the bout via rear-naked choke at the end of the second round.
 This win earned him the Performance of the Night award.

 Landwehr faced Dan Ige on June 10, 2023, at UFC 289.
 He lost the bout via unanimous decision.

 Landwehr was scheduled to face Pat Sabatini on March 30, 2024, at UFC on ESPN 54.
 However, Sabatini withdrew for unknown reasons and was replaced by Jamall Emmers.
 Landwehr won the fight via knockout in round one.
 This win earned him the Performance of the Night bonus.

 Landwehr was briefly scheduled to face Austin Hubbard on October 5, 2024 at UFC 307.
 However, Landwehr withdrew from the bout for unknown reasons.

 Landwehr faced Choi Doo-ho on December 7, 2024 at UFC 310.
 He lost the fight by technical knockout via ground punches and elbows in the third round.

 Landwehr faced Morgan Charrière on July 12, 2025 at UFC on ESPN 70.
 He lost the fight by knockout in the third round.
 This fight earned him another Fight of the Night award.

+Landwehr faced Cub Swanson on April 11, 2026 at UFC 327.

+He lost the fight by technical knockout in the first round.

+Landwehr is scheduled to face Mandel Nallo on October 17, 2026 at UFC Fight Night 291.